MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-225-Summer-Food-Service-Program/subpart-A-General/section-225.2.md

 *Open site* means a site at which meals are made available to all children in the area and which is located in an area in which at least 50 percent of the children are from households that would be eligible for free or reduced price school meals under the National School Lunch Program and the School Breakfast Program, as determined in accordance with paragraph (1), (2), or (3) of the definition of “Areas in which poor economic conditions exist.”

-*Operating costs* means the cost of operating a food service under the Program,
+*Operating costs* means the cost of operating a food service under the Program:

+(1) Including the:

+(i) Cost of obtaining food;

+(ii) Labor directly involved in the preparation and service of food;

+(iii) Cost of nonfood supplies;

-(a) Including the (1) cost of obtaining food, (2) labor directly involved in the preparation and service of food, (3) cost of nonfood supplies, (4) rental and use allowances for equipment and space, and (5) cost of transporting children in rural areas to feeding sites in rural areas, but
+(iv) Rental and use allowances for equipment and space; and

+(v) Cost of transporting children in rural areas to feeding sites in rural areas;

+(vi) Cost of delivering non-congregate meals in rural areas; but

+(2) Excluding:

-(b) Excluding (1) the cost of the purchase of land, acquisition or construction of buildings, (2) alteration of existing buildings, (3) interest costs, (4) the value of in-kind donations, and (5) administrative costs.
+(i) The cost of the purchase of land, acquisition or construction of buildings;

+(ii) Alteration of existing buildings;

+(iii) Interest costs;

+(iv) The value of in-kind donations; and

+(v) Administrative costs.

 *Private nonprofit* means tax exempt under section 501(a) of the Internal Revenue Code of 1986, as amended.